meteor/blaze-tutorial/tutorial/simple-todos/02-collections.md

 > You can read more about collections [here](http://guide.meteor.com/collections.html).

-In this step we will implement all the necessary code to have a basic collection for our tasks up and running.
+In this step we will implement all the necessary code to have a basic collection for our tasks, up and running.

 ## 2.1: Create Tasks Collection